benpariswork/Automated-ELK-Deployment/README.md

 - Metricbeat, provides system metrics including CPU usage, SSH logins, failed `sudo` escalations, etc.
 - Packetbeat, comparable to wireshark, collects packets passing through the NIC.

-The followinf playbook, install_filebeat.yml installs Filebeat on the web servers.
+The following playbook, install_filebeat.yml installs Filebeat on the web servers.
 The playbook for installing Metricbeat and Packetbeat are not included.
 In order to create them replace every instance of the word 'filebeat' in the following playbook with the desired beat.

 ```yaml
 ---